jariperttunen/lukeghg/LUKEGHG_INSTALL_AND_USAGE.md

 in CRFReporter.
 The bulk xml import in CRFReporter tries first to clear all results in all sectors.
 If by accident you have write access for example to 3.
 Agriculture sector you will delete exisiting results there.

+**Tips**: Once you have this set-up you can use it also for the future inventories.
+Always check that you have the right active inventory in CRFReporter.
+Each year CRFReporter requires [manual work](CRFREPORTER_ANNUAL_CHECK.md) that needs to be done.

 #### GHG inventory result files
 The GHG inventory result files are text (csv) files with white space as the delimeter mark.
 Each line